PCREnterprises/sciencemarket-app/README.md

 - Install PHP packages by running `composer install`
 - Install node-pngquant dependency by running `sudo apt-get install libpng-dev`
 - Install Nodejs packages by running `npm i`
+- Rename `.env.example` file to `.env`.
+Also, create a new Application Key using `php artisan key:generate`.

 ----